Skip to content

 cache_data:

 2. The db service defines the application database.
-User credentials are defined as environmental variables in the db.env file.
+User credentials are provided as environmental variables in the db.env file.
 Note the mounting of database data onto the host machine to ensure data persistence between container restarts.

-3. The api service defines the Keystone API application.
+3. The api service defines the Keystone-API application.
 It migrates the database schema, configures static file hosting, and launches the API behind a production quality web server.

 4. The celery-worker service executes background tasks for the API application.
 It uses the same base image as the api service.